katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

     - name: Query all tenants
       aci_tenant:
-        host: '{{ ansible_host }}'
+        host: '{{ assible_host }}'
-        username: '{{ ansible_user }}'
+        username: '{{ assible_user }}'
-        password: '{{ ansible_password }}'
+        password: '{{ assible_password }}'

         state: query
       delegate_to: localhost
       register: all_tenants

-If one would forget to add this directive, Ansible will attempt to connect to the APIC using SSH and attempt to copy the module and run it remotely.
+If one would forget to add this directive, Assible will attempt to connect to the APIC using SSH and attempt to copy the module and run it remotely.
 This will fail with a clear error, yet may be confusing to some.

 Using the local connection method